-Effective 1 April 1992 the University shall reimburse members travelling on University business at the rate of 30 cents per kilometre.
+The University shall reimburse members travelling on University business at the rate of thirty (30) cents per kilometre.

-Effective 1 April 1994, the University shall reimburse members travelling on University business at the rate of \$37.50 per day (\$8.50 breakfast, \$12.50 lunch, \$16.50 supper) for travel within the Province of Manitoba; and at the rate of \$40.50 per day (\$9.50 breakfast; \$13.50 lunch; \$17.50 supper) for travel outside the province.
+The University shall reimburse members travelling on University business at the rate of \$37.50 per day (\$8.50 breakfast, \$12.50 lunch, \$16.50 supper) for travel within the Province of Manitoba; and at the rate of \$40.50 per day (\$9.50 breakfast; \$13.50 lunch; \$17.50 supper) for travel outside the province.

-.Effective 1 July 1992, the distance compensation stipend for 6 credit hour off-campus courses will be calculated at \$3.25 per kilometre one-way for the centres currently recognized.
+The distance compensation stipend for six (6) credit hour off-campus courses will be calculated at \$3.25 per kilometre one-way for the centres currently recognized.

-F.14 ESTATE BENEFIT
+F.14 Estate Benefit

-In the event of the death of a full-time or part-time member during his/her term of employment, a sum of money equivalent to 3 months' salary shall be paid by the Employer as Severance Pay to the estate of the member.
+In the event of the death of a full-time or part-time member during his/her term of employment, a sum of money equivalent to three (3) months' salary shall be paid by the Employer as Severance Pay to the estate of the member.